David Ozeri, MD, is a board-certified rheumatologist from Tel Aviv, Israel specializing in arthritis, autoimmune diseases, and biologic therapies.

-Rheumatoid arthritis (RA) causes pain, swelling, and stiffness of the joints.
-When untreated, joint damage and deformities eventually lead to difficulty moving the hands, wrists, knees, and/or hips.
-RA is considered a systemic disease because it can also involve more than just joints—potentially damaging the skin, blood vessels, lungs, eyes, and/or the heart.
-RA is an autoimmune disease in which the body’s immune system attacks its own tissue.
-It is a chronic disorder that increases in prevalence with advancing age, but it can begin at any age.
+Rheumatoid arthritis (RA) is an autoimmune disease in which the body’s immune system attacks its own tissue.
+Symptoms include pain, swelling, and stiffness of the joints.
+When untreated, joint damage and deformities can eventually lead to difficulty moving the hands, wrists, knees, and/or hips.
+RA is considered a systemic disease because it can also involve more than just joints—potentially damaging skin, blood vessels, lungs, eyes, and/or the heart.

 Rheumatoid arthritis is caused by inflammation and immune-mediated damage to the body’s tissue.
 These effects are produced by immune cells that mistakenly attack joints, and sometimes other organs of the body as well.
 Several underlying risk factors increase a person’s predisposition to RA, including having other immune diseases, a family history of RA, smoking, obesity, and stress.